 Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child or adult.
 Physical harm may also be caused when a parent fabricates the symptoms of, or deliberately induces, illness in a child.
-Female Genital Mutilation (FGM)[JK11] also falls under this category as an offence.
+Female Genital Mutilation (FGM) also falls under this category as an offence.

-Physical abuse indicators

-Physical indicators Behavioural indicators

-Unexplained injuries - bruises / abrasions / lacerations Withdrawn or aggressive behavioural extremes

-Uncomfortable with physical contact

-The account of the accident may be vague or may vary from one telling to another Seems afraid to go home

-Complains of soreness or moves
+Physical abuse indicators Physical indicators Behavioural indicators Unexplained injuries - bruises / abrasions / lacerations Withdrawn or aggressive behavioural extremes Uncomfortable with physical contact The account of the accident may be vague or may vary from one telling to another Seems afraid to go home Unexplained burns Complains of soreness or moves uncomfortably Regular occurrence of unexplained injuries Most accidental injuries occur on parts of the body where the skin passes over a Wears clothing inappropriate for the weather, in order to cover body. bony protrusion.
+The interaction between the child and its carer

-Unexplained burns uncomfortably

-Regular occurrence of unexplained injuries Wears clothing inappropriate for the weather, in order toto cover body.

-Most accidental injuries occur on parts of

-the body where the skin passes over a The interaction between the child and its

-bony protrusion. carer